boydorr/rdiversity/cran-comments.md

+## Submission

+This is an update of the CRAN package `rdiversity` from 2.2.0 to 2.3.0.

+This release removes `as.binary()` (and its associated S3 methods) from the package's exports; it was only ever an internal implementation detail.
+There are no reverse dependencies on CRAN, so no other packages are affected.

 ## Test environments

-* local macOS install, R release
+* local macOS install (R 4.6.1)
+* GitHub Actions:
-* GitHub Actions (ubuntu-latest): R devel, release, oldrel-1
+  * ubuntu-latest (R devel, release, oldrel-1)
-* GitHub Actions (windows-latest): R release
-* GitHub Actions (macos-latest): R release
+  * windows-latest (R release)
+  * macos-latest (R release)
 * win-builder (devel and release)
 * R-hub v2 (linux, windows, macos)